ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 2. Does this number account for any parameter sharing that might be part of the model you're benchmarking?

+I don't think so. `model.parameters()` in PyTorch returns the number of trainable parameters which may not include shared weights.

 3. Any difficulties you encountered here?
 Why or why not?

+Nope.
+This was pretty straightforward.

 3: Latency